peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 * `int CompareToTotalMagnitude​(EFloat other)`<br>
  Compares the absolute values of this object and another object, imposing a total ordering on all possible values (ignoring their signs).
+* `int CompareToTotalMagnitude​(EFloat other,
+                       EContext ctx)`<br>
+ Compares the values of this object and another object, imposing a total ordering on all possible values (ignoring their signs).
 * `EFloat CompareToWithContext​(EFloat other,
                     EContext ctx)`<br>
  Compares the mathematical values of this object and another object.
+* `EFloat Copy()`<br>
+ Creates a copy of this arbitrary-precision binary number.
 * `EFloat CopySign​(EFloat other)`<br>
  Returns a number with the same value as this one, but copying the sign (positive or negative) of another number.